Skip to content

 # Via CLI

-python scripts/eval/run_experiment.py config.yaml --reference golden_v1 --reference silver_v2
+python scripts/eval/experiment/run_experiment.py config.yaml --reference golden_v1 --reference silver_v2

 Reference Structure